 But that’s not water retention.
 Rather, it’s just part of that healthy 55 to 60 percent of you that should be water.

+And what about that second kind of water weight?
 Is it possible to take water weight loss even further in a healthy way?
-Pro athletes and bodybuilders do this — but with caveats.
+Pro athletes and bodybuilders do — but with caveats.

-In professional athletes, they are conducted under the supervision of a team of physicians, dietitians, and trainers to help mediate any adverse health effects, Gomer says.
+For professional athletes, these plans are conducted under the supervision of a team of physicians, dietitians, and trainers to help mediate any adverse health effects, Gomer says.